keerthikps/PRODIGY_DS/README.md

 TASK-03
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
-Decision tree classifier to predict the customer behaviour from the bank marketing dataset from UCI MAchine learning repository.
+Decision tree classifier to predict the customer behaviour from the bank marketing dataset from UCI Machine learning repository.

 TASK-04
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------